 If you wish to increase network performance, read the Samba section on socket options.
 It indicates which options are available and recommends that you experiment to see which are supported by your clients and improve your network's performance.

 Windows automatically caches file sharing information.
 If you make changes to a CIFS share or to the permissions of a volume/dataset being shared by CIFS and users are no longer able to access the share, instruct the users to log out and back into their Windows systems.
+Alternately, users can type net use /delete * from the command line to clear their SMB sessions.

 Where possible, avoid using a mix of case in filenames as this may cause confusion for Windows users.
 Representing and resolving filenames with Samba explains this in more detail.